madhumc85/angular_play_scala/README.md

     $ activator.bat ui

-This will open a browser, compile the app code, run tests, and start the app.
+This will open a browser using the Typesafe Activator, compile the app code, run tests, and start the app.

 Go to: http://localhost:9000/